The Origin of Life

 The idea that ecosystems maximise their rate of energy dissipation does not necessarily mean that they are coming to utilise their energy more efficiently.

-Indeed, perhaps rather the opposite: it's been argued (by Lotka [9]) that the process of degrading available energy sources as rapidly as possible will inevitably involve a substantial degree of waste.
+Indeed, perhaps rather the opposite: it's been argued that the process of degrading available energy sources as rapidly as possible will inevitably involve a substantial degree of waste - since utilising energy rapidly and utilising it efficiently are different goals that will inevitably conflict.

-However, it can be argued that such "maximum power principles" will result in efficiency of a kind - and avoidance of some sorts of "pointless" waste.
+However, it can be argued that such "maximum power principles" will result a certain sort of efficiency of a kind - and avoidance of some sorts of "pointless" waste.

 One possible objection to the idea that populations come to utilise their resources with increasing efficiency is that populations are fundamentally lacking in harmony - by virtue of being divided into discrete individuals with conflicting objectives.